adap/flower/doc/source/contributor-ref-good-first-contributions.rst

 are:

 - Documentation: What's missing?
 What could be expressed more clearly?
 Are there any typos?
 You can also check-out our `contributing guide for translations <https://flower.ai/docs/baselines/how-to-contribute-translations.html>`_.
+- Strategies: Are there any strategies you'd like to use but isn't implemented yet?
+Take a look at existing strategies like `FedAvg <https://github.com/adap/flower/blob/main/src/py/flwr/server/strategy/fedavg.py>`_ to better understand how they work and check-out our `strategy implementation guide <https://flower.ai/docs/framework/how-to-implement-strategies.html>`_ for further information.
 - Baselines: See below.
 - Examples: See below.

-Another part of the codebase that can make for good first contributions would be strategies.
-You can already take a look at existing strategies like `FedAvg <https://github.com/adap/flower/blob/main/src/py/flwr/server/strategy/fedavg.py>`_ to better understand how they work and check-out our `strategy implementation guide <https://flower.ai/docs/framework/how-to-implement-strategies.html>`_ for further information.

 Request for Flower Baselines